🍷

 🎯Why It Matters

 Olivier Leflaive Frères occupies a distinctive position in Burgundy: it is large enough to offer reliable access to Grand Cru and Premier Cru wines across a wide range of appellations, yet it vinifies everything in-house from grapes and must rather than blending finished wines, which is a meaningful quality commitment.
 For students of Burgundy, the house demonstrates how the négociant model can coexist with genuine terroir expression when long-term grower partnerships replace the anonymous bulk trade.
-The integrated wine tourism operation, including a four-star hotel and restaurant in Puligny-Montrachet, has made the domaine a reference point for visitors to the Côte de Beaune.
-The ongoing leadership transition from Franck Grux to Solène Panigai is also a study in how established Burgundy houses manage continuity without sacrificing evolution.
+The integrated wine tourism operation in Puligny-Montrachet centers on the 4-star Hôtel Olivier Leflaive (17 rooms at 10 Place du Monument) with two restaurants under chef Lionel Freitas: Klima (gastronomic) and Le Bistro d'Olivier (casual); these branded restaurants succeed the historic 'La Table d'Olivier Leflaive' name.
+The leadership transition from Franck Grux to Solène Panigai is also a study in how established Burgundy houses manage continuity without sacrificing evolution.
 At every price point from Bourgogne Blanc to Montrachet, the yellow capsule signals a consistent house identity built on Côte de Beaune Chardonnay.

-• One of very few Burgundy négociants to vinify from grapes and must rather than buying finished wine, established this model in 1984
+• One of very few Burgundy négociants to vinify from grapes and must rather than buying finished wine; established this model in 1984

 • Covers more than 90 appellations, making it one of Burgundy's broadest-range quality négociant houses